aws-samples/opensearch-automated-cluster-management/README.md

     Here is an example which indicates the ordering: 1.0.1 < 1.1 < 1.2.1 < (2.0.0 == 2).
 In this example version 1.0.1 is the smallest version and is executed first, after that version 1.1, 1.2.1 and in the end 2.
 2 is the same as 2.0 or 2.0.0 - so trailing zeros will be trimmed.

+Please refer Java code available in **/app/openSearchMigration/** for this implementation.
+This is a maven project hence use relavant maven commands to build.

 ## Security